holly-cummins/holly-cummins.github.io/README.md

 git push
 ```

 The `--ff-only` doesn't allow merge commits.
 If the command fails, a rebase will be needed.
+As well as rebasing, you may want to reorder recent commits so that the upstream commits are recent
-When the rebase is done, do not pull - instead, force push.
+(which is near the bottom of the list, confusingly).When the rebase is done, do not pull - instead, force push.

 ```
 git fetch upstream
-git pull --rebase upstream main git push --force origin main
+git pull --rebase upstream main git rebase -i HEAD~6 git push --force origin main
 ```